Photonic Crystal Surface-emitting Lasers

 - An electric current for pumping the active region is applied through metallic electrodes on the top and the bottom.
 On the laser emission side (top side), that electrode covers only a small part of the area, e.g. a rectangular region with dimensions of the order of 10 μm to 100 μm.
 It is also possible to use a top electrode where one rectangular area in the middle has been removed.
 This leads to pumping of the photonic crystal mode in its outer region, while output coupling is possible in the central region.

 Such devices can be fabricated with various methods for epitaxial semiconductor growth, usually involving metal–organic chemical vapor deposition (MOCVD).
-Partly, wafer bonding methods are also employed.
+Originally, wafer bonding methods were also employed.

-The photonic crystal has a photonic bandgap structure which generally provides several different modes, essentially by coupling multiple plane waves together by the effect of the distributed reflection.
-(For example, for a square lattice one usually exploits a Γ (Gamma) singularity point of the bandgap structure to get such modes.)
-The hole pattern should be designed such that one of those modes has clearly the lowest threshold pump power, and consequently only that mode will exhibit lasing over the full range of operation currents.
+The photonic crystal has a photonic band structure which generally provides several different modes, essentially by coupling multiple plane waves together by the effect of the distributed reflection.
+For example, for a square lattice one usually exploits a Γ (Gamma) singularity point of the bandgap structure to get such modes (see Figure 2).
+The lattice points should be designed such that one of those modes has clearly the lowest threshold pump power, and consequently only that mode will exhibit lasing over the full range of operation currents.
 One then obtains a radiation pattern with very high spatial coherence and also relatively high temporal coherence.

-Important design aspects of the photonic crystal structure include not only the positions of the air holes but also their detailed shape (e.g. triangular in the plane of the mode), because that has a profound effect on the photonic bandgap structure and on the strength of coupling to the output beam.
+Important design aspects of the photonic crystal structure include not only the positions of the lattice points but also their detailed shape (e.g. triangular in the plane of the mode) because that has a profound effect on the photonic band structure and on the strength of coupling to the output beam.

-Another important aspect is that the photonic crystal structure also reflects some of the light such as to form the output beam, which leaves the device in a direction which is perpendicular to the wafer surface.
+Another important aspect is that the photonic crystal structure also diffracts some of the light such as to form the output beam, which leaves the device in a direction which is perpendicular to the wafer surface.
+Particularly for devices with a large active area, the beam divergence becomes rather small.
+Effectively, the laser emits a collimated beam, not requiring any collimation lens.

-The principle of mode formation has some similarity to that of a distributed feedback laser (DFB laser), because there is a distributed reflection within the active region.
-In contrast to an ordinary DFB laser, however, one utilizes a distributed reflection in two dimensions and couples out the light in a perpendicular direction.
+The principle of mode formation has some similarity to that of a distributed feedback laser (DFB laser) because there is a distributed reflection within the active region.
+In contrast to an ordinary DFB laser, however, one utilizes two-dimensional coupling of light and couples out the light in a perpendicular direction.

 Comparison with Other Surface-emitting Semiconductor Lasers

-A PCSEL is in many aspects similar to a VCSEL.
-The most essential difference, however, is related to the size of the active region:
+A PCSEL is in some aspects similar to a VCSEL: both are surface-emitting semiconductor lasers which can be electrically pumped, and which generally emit a circular beam with high beam quality.
+However, there are important differences.
+The most essential difference is related to the size of the active region:

 - For a VCSEL, one needs to strongly restrict the diameter of the active region when single-mode operation is required.
 That usually limits the possible output power to a couple of milliwatts.
 Much higher output powers are possible with larger active areas, but then with spatially multimode operation and accordingly poor beam quality.